bus710/golang-dev-env-setting/README.md

 $ curl -LSso pathogen.vim https://tpo.pe/pathogen.vim
 ```

-Pathogen need to be recognized by Vim.
+Pathogen needs to be recognized by Vim.

 Put few lines in the vimrc file you made before